samarsengar/Peter-Awesome-Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Welcome to this awesome website!
+[comment]: <> (Welcome to this awesome website!
 This is where I will be posting some fun data projects.
-Please stay tuned for things to come...
+Please stay tuned for things to come...)

 I am currently completing my Master's degree under the supervision of [Tim Swartz](http://people.stat.sfu.ca/~tim/) with a [Natural Sciences and Engineering Research Council of Canada’s](https://www.nserc-crsng.gc.ca/index_eng.asp) (NSERC) Graduate Scholarship.
 I work as an R facilitator at the [Research Commons](https://www.lib.sfu.ca/about/branches-depts/rc) of SFU, providing R code consultations to graduate students for their research projects, as well as running R workshops.